 Entries must be submitted by the editor, publisher or another designated representative of the publication.
 Writers may not enter their own work unless authorized to do so by the publication.
 Individual cartoonists may enter their own work.

 All entries must have been published in the period from Jan.
-1, 2021, through Dec.
-31, 2021 with the exception of entries in the Investigative Reporting category.
-Each entry must have been published originally in the member publication or its website, and should not be a reprint.
+1, 2022, through Dec.
+31, 2022, with the exception of entries in the Investigative Reporting category.
+Each entry must have been published originally in the member publication or its website and should not be a reprint.

-Submitting papers must be members in good standing of AAN, i.e 2022 membership dues must have been paid.
+Submitting papers must be members in good standing of AAN, i.e. 2023 membership dues must have been paid.

-All entries must be submitted online by Monday, May 2nd, 2022 at 11:59 p.m.
+All entries must be submitted online by Monday, April 17, 2023, at 11:59 p.m.
 ET.
 All entries must be submitted online.
-Hard copy entries are not permitted.
+Hard-copy entries are not permitted.

 All participants must enter the contest by completing an online entry form on the contest website.